morph3/gizligizli/README.md

 When you run the generated exe,

-- Program finds the icon and unhides it
+- Program finds the icon and unhides the shellcode from it
 - Executes the shellcode